 - The Show-and-Tell-Surprises

 Any school books will work well.
 I hope you guys enjoy your week.
-I also do a teddy bear picnic and a teddy tea party through out the week.
+Also do a teddy bear picnic and a teddy tea party through out the week.
 (Boys like tea parties too)

 I get commission for purchases made through links within this page.